 to establish proper hierarchy.
 Subqueries can otherwise reference any tables in the database, and make

-use of the constructs of a normal query (though some implementations don't subqueries to use
+use of the constructs of a normal query (though some implementations don't allow subqueries to use

 A more powerful type of subquery is the correlated subquery in which the inner query references, and is dependent on, a column or alias from the outer query.
 Unlike the subqueries above, each of these inner queries need to be run for each of the rows in the outer query, since the inner query is dependent on the current outer query row.